 #12 Add a spoonful while you're making scrambled eggs.
 It'll give you the cheesy flavor you crave with an extra dose of protein.
 Or try this light + healthy spinach and feta crustless quiche.

 #13 Use cottage cheese as a substitute for sour cream.
-First buzz it in a blender or food processor , with the tiniest bit of boiling water to make it make it creamy and then you can use it to make all kinds of skinny dips.
+First buzz it in a blender (affiliate link) or food processor (affiliate link), with the tiniest bit of boiling water to make it make it creamy and then you can use it to make all kinds of skinny dips.

 #15 Stir in some pesto with it.
 Then enjoy as a dip or spread for vegetables or crackers or stuffed into hollowed out cherry tomatoes.

-# 16 Mix it with chopped vegetables or tuna or shrimp to make a salad.
-Makes another great dip or spread perfect with toasted whole grain bread, crackers, or vegetables.
+# 16 Mix it with chopped vegetables or tuna, chicken or shrimp to make a salad.
+Subbing cottage cheese for mayo makes your salad a little healthier, because it is higher in protein and lower in fat.
+It makes a great dip or spread perfect with toasted whole grain bread, crackers, or vegetables.
+This Grandma's Cottage Cheese Salad is another great option.

 A Simple Spread: Cottage Cheese with Olive Oil and Black Pepper

 Food doesn't get much faster than this.
-This is best with large-curd cottage cheese, preferably organic.
-Put some on a plate, season with sea salt and coarse freshly ground black pepper, then drizzle a little extra virgin olive oil over the top.
-Enjoy with whole grain bread or crackers.
+This is best with large-curd cottage cheese, those small curd cottage cheese will also work.
+Put some on a plate, season with sea salt and coarse freshly ground black pepper, then drizzle a little extra virgin olive oil (affiliate link) over the top.
+Enjoy the finished product with whole grain bread or crackers.

 - Cottage Cheese Pancakes (Simple-Nourished-Living)